 Even if you need to purchase two for your setup, you’re still better off price-wise.
 Compared to most standing desks priced in the hundreds, $25 for one Oristand is a cheap, effective hack.
 You can even purchase branded colours for your staff.
 That only adds $5 to each unit.
 Just keep in mind the next point…

 Do you have loads of paperwork on your desk?
-The Oristand does take up a large footprint, as shown by this image with dimensions.
+The Oristand does take up a large footprint.
 Do some measurements of your desk area ahead of time to ensure you have the space for an Oristand.
 Or the other option: go 100% paperless like me.

 Weighing the pros and cons, I am a fan of Oristand.
 If you’re sitting in meetings 50% of the time, the Oristand provides the much-needed balance for your workstation.
 If you’re interested in purchasing the Oristand, pick one up here.